The 12 Best Peloton Alternative Spin Bikes Under $500

 EFITMENT IC033 Magnetic Indoor Cycle Bike

-For an excellent and top-notch magnetic resistance exercise bike under $500, this bike from EFITMENT definitely won’t let you down!
+For an excellent and top-notch magnetic resistance Peloton exercise bike alternative under $500, this bike from EFITMENT definitely won’t let you down!
 Its magnetic resistance and belt drive system both provide a smooth ride, as well as a piece of quiet and maintenance-free equipment.
 It also comes with a 40lbs chromed flywheel whose resistance levels can be adjusted to fit your training goals and personal preferences.
 Choose between laid-back cycling sessions or you can also opt to bump up the resistance to work up your heart rate!
 With its caged foot pedal style, digital monitor, and excellent drive mechanism, this stationary bike will undoubtedly become the centerpiece of your home gym.

 This affordable magnetic spin bike also comes with a bottle holder that can hold your water securely, allowing you to quench your thirst at any time during your session.
 It also has a device holder that fits both smartphones and tablets, which means that you can enjoy watching your favorite YouTubers as you strive to get closer to your fitness goals.
 To add to that, the bike’s emergency push-down break is a unique and significantly helpful feature, allowing for the flywheel to be paused at any time, in case you find yourself needing a quick break yet unable to stop.

 Unfortunately, though, customers have complained about their orders and machines not containing every single part outlined in the instruction manual.
 Because of this, building the stationary bike may be a bit complicated and may require you to ask customer service for help.